Double Bay, NSW

 Where is Double Bay?

-Double Bay is a suburb of New South Wales, Australia.
+Double Bay is a suburb of New South Wales, Australia, in the Woollahra local government area.

 What is the population of Double Bay?